Skip to main content

 Verifying ECH actually fired

-Yeah, this is the annoying part.
+This is the annoying part.
 There's no public reflector that prints "yes, you used ECH".
-You've got a few options:
+The options are:

 • Capture the connection in Wireshark with the keylog trick and look for the encrypted_client_hello extension (type 0xfe0d) in the ClientHello.
-The outer SNI will be the ECH provider's name, not your target.
+The outer SNI will be the ECH provider's name, not the target.

-• Read your own DNS lookup.
-The dns package exposes FetchECHConfigsBase64(ctx, host) if you import it directly.
+• Inspect the DNS lookup directly.
+The dns package exposes FetchECHConfigsBase64(ctx, host) for direct import.
 Non-empty base64 means the host publishes ECH and the lib will use it.

 • Trust the fallback.
-If WithECHFrom is set and the target's Cloudflare-fronted, ECH almost certainly fired.
+If WithECHFrom is set and the target is Cloudflare-fronted, ECH almost certainly fired.

 Quick sanity probe in Go: